 - Market timing - As the average investor may find it difficult to time the market, you may want to consider phasing in your investment over a few months.

 Unit trusts are priced per unit on a forward pricing basis.
 This means that when you buy or sell units you do so at the closing price of that day.
-Pricing changes daily, and is determined by the net asset value (NAV) of the portfolio''s underlying investments.
+Pricing changes daily, and is determined by the net asset value (NAV) of the portfolio's underlying investments.
+Click here to access the latest pricing.

 Type of unit trust funds